pgmirror/pgmirror/README.md

 # About

-Pgmirror is a code generator written in Scala that will take your Postgresql database schema and generate some code for you:
+Pgmirror is a code generator for Scala that will take your Postgresql database schema and generate code for you:

 - Generate model classes for your domain models.
 - Generate the repositories using the Doobie library.